27ahmad/Google-Clone/README.md

 - 🖼️ **Image Search Page**: Similar to Google Images, where users can search for images.
 - 🛠️ **Advanced Search Page**: For more specific searches with filters like exact phrases, exclusions, and language options.

-Built with **HTML, CSS**, it recreates a familiar, Google-like user experience.
+Built with **HTML and CSS**, it recreates a familiar, Google-like user experience.

 ## ✨ Features